 An album of two halves with guitars and drums also occasionally making their presence felt, ‘First Contact’ is a well-crafted debut record, expressing broken dreams and midlife sorrows with a sublime cinematic quality.
 Meanwhile with their live presentation, the striking visual spectacle puts the duo up there with KITE in terms of ambition.

 While GENEVA recently reformed and LOWE have been on hiatus, for Montgomery and Josefsson, US is presently their main creative outlet.
-The pair chatted to The Electricity Club about their ‘First Contact’, producing “The soundtrack to the movie of your life” and much more.
+The pair chatted about their ‘First Contact’, producing “The soundtrack to the movie of your life” and much more.

 The two of you have had not insubstantial profiles in your previous bands GENEVA and LOWE which produced very different types of music from each other, but how did US all come together?